Skip to main content

 Some materials require special dumping procedures that are regulated by the Environmental Protection Agency.
 Depending on the type of roofing materials that need to be disposed of.
 Your contractor may need to haul the waste to a special dump that handles hazardous debris.

-The tear-off portion of your roof replacement is critical.
-As you can tell by now, it sets up the remaining portion of your roof replacement to end in success.
+The tear-off portion of your roof project is critical.
+As you can tell by now, it sets up the remaining portion of your roof replacement.
+Once the old is gone, you're ready for the new!

-Now that you know all the important information surrounding the roof tear-off.
+Now that you know all the important information surrounding the roof replacement.
 You can use that to your advantage when deciding how you'd like to proceed.

 Related Article: When is the best time of year to do a roof replacement?

 The remaining steps are as important as the inspection and the tear-off.
-They tie the roof replacement project together.
-We've broken that down into 9 easy steps for you.
-You'll know what to expect once you choose the contractor for your upcoming roof replacement project.8C0A56B7-E467-4F9B-BC36-C27223ED04E7_1_105_c-1
+We've broken it down into 9 easy steps for you.
+That way you'll know what to expect once you choose the contractor for your upcoming roof replacement project.

 1. Acquiring all required permits before starting